How to Detect Basement Floor Leaks

 What to look for:

-If moisture consistently originates from cracks, it is a strong indicator that water is being pushed upward through the slab.
+If moisture consistently starts at cracks, it is a strong clue that water may be moving through weak points in the slab.

 Perimeter Moisture Check